Vice President, State Policy and Government Relations

 - Creating, coordinating, and attending events and industry-based initiatives that educate thought-leaders and the public about technology’s priority policy issues.

-As TechNet’s Vice President of State Policy and Politics, you will work with the public policy and political professionals from member companies to develop and manage TechNet’s 50-state program, managing TechNet’s regional Executive Directors and coordinating with other TechNet staff.
+As TechNet’s Vice President for State Policy and Government Relations, you will work with the public policy and political professionals from member companies to develop and manage TechNet’s 50-state program, managing TechNet’s regional Executive Directors and coordinating with other TechNet staff.

 Issue Advocacy: Develop, advance, and support TechNet’s multi-state policy and political agenda, working with TechNet members.
 Manage TechNet’s state lobbyists and consultants in coordination with TechNet’s regional executive directors.
-Advocate on behalf of TechNet’s agenda before the legislatures.
+Advocate on behalf of TechNet’s agenda before state legislatures.
 Work closely, in a bipartisan fashion, with legislators and their senior staff, policymakers at all levels of government, and member companies.
 Assist regional executive directors as needed to expand their capacity.

 Government Affairs: Develop and maintain strong relationships with member companies, legislative and constitutional leaders and their staff, the press, government agencies and commissions, multi-state organizations, and trade associations.

 Events: Oversee the management and implementation of numerous relationship-building events for our members — from 1:1 meetings to policy roundtables to political fundraisers and large-scale events including a 2-day fall policy conference — with policymakers, technology industry leaders, and the press.
 Advise staff as necessary on determining meeting format and flow, scripting, talking points, and logistics.

 Policy Analysis: Lead in the development and analysis of policy positions in conjunction with TechNet staff and TechNet members.
 Work with member working groups to determine policy positions, legislative strategies, and related advocacy efforts.
 Develop subject matter expertise in key policy areas as necessary.